Marianaberrio/Hues-and-Cues/README.md

 # hues-and-cues
 The pygame version of Hues and Cues

-Welcome to Hues and Cues!
+Welcome to Hues and Cues, this was a group project for an Algorithm and Data structures class!

 Here we have the python version of the hues and cues boardgame!